duneroadrunner/SaferCPlusPlus/README.md

     }
 ```

 Note that while `CInt` and `CSize_t` have no problem interacting with native signed integers, they do not implicitly play well with `size_t` or native unsigned integers.
-We'd be generally wary of using native unsigned integer types due to the implicit conversion/promotion rules between signed and unsigned native integers.
+We'd be generally wary of using native unsigned integer types due to the (unintuitive) implicit conversion/promotion rules between signed and unsigned native integers.
 But if you need to obtain a `size_t` from a `CSize_t`, you can do so explicitly using the `mse::as_a_size_t()` function.
-If you want to construct a `CSize_t` (or `CInt`) from a native unsigned integer type, you'd need to first cast it to a `size_t`, or a signed integer.

 Also see the section on "[compatibility considerations](#compatibility-considerations)".